 Applied Studies - Bachelor of Applied Studies

 The Bachelor of Applied Studies (BAS) degree is designed specifically for students who have already procured an Associates degree in an Applied Studies field.
 The BAS promotes the mission and purpose of NMSU by making available flexible degree options and by providing a pathway of study for community college graduates with technical and applied degrees from an accredited institution.
 The BAS degree helps minimize credit loss for associate degree graduates when pursuing a baccalaureate degree at NMSU by requiring a fewer number of upper-division credits.
 The student population targeted for this program differs significantly from traditional degree programs at NMSU.
-The BAS offers opportunity for current and prospective students, and welcomes those employed full-time, veterans, active duty military personnel or active duty family, transfers from other institutions or returning to college after time away, and students wishing to complete their upper-division coursework at a distance.
+The BAS offers opportunity for current and prospective students and welcomes those employed full-time, veterans, active duty military personnel or active duty family members, transfers from other institutions, those returning to college after time away, and students wishing to complete their upper-division coursework at a distance.